Love's Train

 "Love's Train" is a song by American R&B and funk band Con Funk Shun from their tenth studio album, To the Max (1982).
-The song was written by Michael Cooper and Felton C. Pilate II, and produced by Con Funk Shun.
-Cooper wrote the song to a music track created by Pilate, which had different lyrics.
+The song was written by Con Funk Shun frontmen Michael Cooper and Felton C. Pilate II, and produced by the band.
+Cooper wrote the song to a music track created by Pilate with different lyrics.
 It is an R&B, funk and quiet storm song that includes a "steering bass guitar", "glittering keys", and "synth-centric flair of '80s R&B".
-Lyrically, the song is about a love triangle, involving Cooper and Pilate.
+Lyrically, the song is based on a real-life love triangle, involving Cooper and Pilate.
 Since its release, the song has received praise from music critics, with the majority commending the band's vocals.

 While the song was never released as a single, it has since become an audience favorite and a signature song for the band.
 The song has since appeared on multiple compilation albums, and has been re-recorded and remastered in 2010.
 The song was covered by Dru Hill on their 1996 eponymous album and by Silk Sonic in 2022, as a commemorative song for Valentine's Day; the latter's version peaked at number 47 on the Billboard Hot R&B/Hip-Hop Songs.

 Background

-During an interview with Vibe, Felton Pilate affirmed that he wrote a song called "Baby Please Come Home", which was the original version of "Love's Train", for the To the Max album.
+During an interview with Vibe, Felton Pilate affirmed that he wrote a song called "Baby Please Come Home", the original version of "Love's Train", for the To the Max album.
 After Michael Cooper heard the song, he asked for a copy of the track without the original lyrics.
-Cooper decided to create new lyrics to the song, these made the final cut of the track.
-Initially, Pilate didn't enjoy the new lyrics and it took a week "before the other group members were able to convince" him.
+Cooper decided to create new lyrics for the song, which made the final cut of the track.
+Initially, Pilate didn't enjoy the new lyrics and it "took about a week before the other group members" convinced him.
 Pilate explained, that the "original version was a softer, more laid-back thing", while Cooper's version "was full of hard, gritty emotion".

-Usually, Con Funk Shun would listen to the finished songs together and they would vote the songs they wanted to submit to Mercury Records.
+Usually, Con Funk Shun would listen to the finished songs together and they voted the songs they wanted to submit to Mercury Records.
 Initially, they heard Pilate's original track, along with other songs, and only afterward Cooper's reworked version was played.
 At this point, they affirmed having already listened to the song, but Cooper said that his version was different.
-Only "halfway through the song" the band noticed the lyrics concerned "what had happened between Pilate and Cooper" and "started staring at the floor".
-When they counted the votes, "Love's Train" received the most votes.
+Only "halfway through the song" the band noticed the lyrics concerned with "what had happened between Pilate and Cooper".
+When they counted the votes, "Love's Train" received the most.
 Later, Pilate wanted to remove his music, which, according to Cooper "would've killed the song."
-Danny Thomas, Con Funk Shun's keyboard player, told Pilate "in an expletive-laden rant" he needed to be crazy because the song was a hit.
-Pilate bowed and replied he was sorry, then "they all began laughing".
+Danny Thomas, Con Funk Shun's keyboard player, told Pilate he was crazy because the song was a hit.
+Pilate felt was sorry, then "they all began laughing".